 No matter what auto lender you choose to go with, they’re going to require some form of verifiable income.
 Depending on the lender, they may only accept certain types of income.

 Subprime auto lenders consider your ability, stability, and willingness to pay when you apply for financing.
-This means taking a good look at your work and income security, residency stability, and more, as well as require a down payment.
-Down payments increase your odds of getting approved, since they lower the finance amount and lower the chance of default.
+This means taking a good look at your work and income security, residency stability, and more, as well as requiring a down payment.
+Down payments increase your odds of getting approved since they lower the finance amount and lower the chance of default.

 Finding the Right Car Dealer